 There is a wide variety of conventional mortgages that is catered to each individual’s needs.

-The minimum credit score requirements to qualify for conventional mortgages per Fannie Mae and Freddie Mac Agency Guidelines is 620 FICO :
+The minimum credit score requirement to qualify for conventional mortgages per Fannie Mae and Freddie Mac Agency Guidelines is 620 FICO.

-- The 3% down payment conventional mortgage program was launched by Fannie Mae in order to compete with HUD’s recent reduction in FHA annual mortgage insurance premium reduction from 1.35% to 0.85% and in order to compete with FHA 3,5% down payment
+The 3% down payment conventional mortgage program was launched by Fannie Mae in order to compete with HUD’s recent reduction in FHA annual mortgage insurance premium reduction from 1.35% to 0.85% and in order to compete with FHA 3,5% down payment.
+There are conventional mortgages that do not require the borrower to pay separate private mortgage insurance.
+The no private mortgage insurance requirement is offered to borrowers.

 Second Homes And Investment Property Conventional Mortgages